DHTMLX/docs-suite/docs/grid/configuration.md

     width: 130,
     id: "cost",
     header: [{ text: "Cost" }, { content: "inputFilter" }],
-    footer: [{ content: "sum" }],
     numberMask: true
 }
 ~~~

-For the above example, the value *100000.01* is converted into *100,000.01* by the predefined template of the column `type:"number"`, since the column type is not set.
+For the above example, the value *100000.01* is converted into *100,000.01* by the predefined template of the column `type:"number"`, since the `numberMask:true` property is specified.

 **Related sample**: [Grid.
 Pattern/Number mask](https://snippet.dhtmlx.com/45gjhciv)